mfgaspar/blog.source.code/_posts/2018-10-03-Kettle on the Edge.markdown

 **Less than 160MB of Pentaho Data Integration to be used!**

 I have reduced components to a core and had not to recompile Kettle.
-So, now I do have a Kettle solution that takes less then 170 MB of disk space and consumes less computing recourses so better efficiency while doing edge processing, just by running and maybe designing your kettle transformations and jobs on the edge.
+So, now I do have a Kettle solution that takes less than 160 MB of disk space and consumes less computing recourses so better efficiency while doing edge processing, just by running and maybe designing your kettle transformations and jobs on the edge.

 So, what were the main transformation I did?